 Family Group Decision Making (FGDM) recognizes the importance of involving families in the process of making decisions regarding the safety, care, and protection of children within the family system.
 The process of FGDM brings together family members, the children (when appropriate), service providers, and other community support people to create a plan to safeguard children and other family members.
-This program is offered to families at no charge.
+This program is offered to families in Clay County, MN, at no charge.

 A trained, neutral facilitator (who is independent of the case) helps organize the meeting and guide the group through the FGDM process.
 The family takes the lead in decision-making, and the service providers help support the family’s plan to address their concerns.
 In FGDM, the collaboration and leadership of family groups is key to creating and implementing plans that support the safety, permanency and well-being of children.

 What kinds of family decisions are discussed in FGDM?

 There can be many different purposes for holding a FGDM meeting.
 However, the main goal is to support the safety, permanency, and well-being of children.
 Examples of FGDM goals may include developing a family plan to:

 - Help children remain in the home, decrease unruly behavior, improve grades and improve the relationship between the children and parents.

 - Help keep the teen sober upon return from treatment.